Fella El Djazairia: Personal life

-She was married to an Algerian at age 16/17, and had with him her daughter, Saida, where they lived together in the United Kingdom, then they divorced and she came back to Algeria.
-Later on, she married Kuwaiti businessman Najeeb Al-Mutawa, and a man who was 15 years younger than her.
+She was married to an Algerian at age 16/17, and had with him her daughter, Soukaina.
+They lived together in the United Kingdom, then they divorced and she came back to Algeria.
+Later on, she married Kuwaiti businessman Najeeb Al-Mutawa, and the iraqi Oud player, Omar Bachir.

-In 1996, she was accused of "adultery" when she was engaged to Egyptian footballer Gamal Abdel-Hamid in Egypt, thus she was sentenced for three years in prison and to be banned from entering Egypt afterwards.
+In 1996, she was accused of "adultery" when she was engaged to Egyptian footballer Gamal Abdel-Hamid in Egypt, thus she was sentenced for three years in prison and banned from entering Egypt afterwards.
 She later accused Tunisian singer Latifa, and Egyptian lawyer Mortada Mansour, of being behind that false accusation.
 In 2011, she tried to enter Egypt but she was denied entry.